KunalA18/KunalA18.github.io/_projects/1_project.md

 ---
 layout: page
-title: Functional Weeder
+title: Eyantra Robotics Competition, Theme - Functional Weeder
-description: Our solution for the theme "Functional Weeder" in eYRC 2021-22
+description: Developed a robotics solution for the e-Yantra Robotics Competition 2021-22, incorporating pathfinding (A* algorithm) and obstacle avoidance in Elixir, along with real-time communication using the Phoenix Web Framework for a LiveView of the robot's arena.
+Implemented PID-based Line Following, designed arm mechanisms for sowing and weeding, and secured 4th place globally among 250+ teams.
 img: https://user-images.githubusercontent.com/83249996/161427654-3a3d6bf3-1cf2-40f5-9039-4ad18e1c71c8.png
 github: https://github.com/KunalA18/Functional-Weeder
 importance: 1